Close sheet

 8. Never design a system so rigid that every image looks identical.
 The system defines the corridor.
 The images explore it.
 If there is no room for exploration, the lookbook is a grid of clones.
 If there is too much room, it is a gallery of strangers.

 9. Never omit the subject fingerprint from an image prompt.
 AI image generators have no context between generations.
 Without the fingerprint prepended, each generation starts from zero and produces a different subject.
-The fingerprint is not optional — it is the mechanism that makes the lookbook a sequence rather than twelve separate images of twelve different objects.
+The fingerprint is not optional — it is the mechanism that makes the lookbook a sequence rather than twenty separate images of twenty different objects.

 Context